Level/abstract-leveldown/UPGRADING.md

 ### Abstract test suite has moved to a single entry point

-With this move, `testCommon.js` is gone.
+With this move, `testCommon` is gone.
 If you previously did:

 ```js
 const test = require('tape')